Elsevanderberg1/claude-short-answer-skill/README.md

 A Claude Code skill that switches output to summary-only mode - cutting reasoning, walkthroughs, and filler so you get just conclusions and results, saving tokens and keeping your context window clean.

-Inspired by the [Caveman Claude](https://github.com/om-patel5/Caveman-Claude) trend, but keeps proper grammar and professional tone.

 ## Install

 ```bash